dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1188: Privacy rights are increasingly vulnerable.
+### T1188: Erosion of privacy rights is a major concern.

 |Support|
 |---|